secureCodeBox/secureCodeBox/auto-discovery/kubernetes/README.md

 <!-- end -->

-The AutoDiscovery controller will automatically detect these new resources (services) and start secureCodeBox _scans_ for them:
+The AutoDiscovery controller will automatically detect these new resources (services and containers) and start secureCodeBox _scans_ for them:

 1. A ZAP Baseline Scan to detect basic web vulnerabilities in the service.
 (Using OWASP ZAP)
-2. (WIP) A image scan scanning for vulnerable libraries in the docker / container image of the deployment.
+2. An image scan scanning for vulnerable libraries in the docker / container image of the deployment.
 (Using trivy)
 3. (WIP) A TLS Scan against the certificate of the ingress for the host.
 (Using SSLyze)

 The AutoDiscovery automatically tracks the lifecycle of the kubernetes resources and will automatically start new scans for new application versions.